jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 `waf-runner` will keep on `tail`ing the logs until you hit Ctrl-C.

-## Make temporary changes to a WAF container
+## Make changes to a WAF container

 If you want to make temporary changes to the WAF you can get into the container: